top of page

 What is Living in Newport Oregon Like?

-Newport, Oregon, which borders both the Pacific Ocean and the large Yaquina Bay, combines many things into one remarkable place.
-The Historical Bayfront area is an active working waterfront and is also the home to one of the biggest commercial fishing fleets in Oregon.
-It is also a very intriguing cultural district, with shops, art galleries, chowder houses, and restaurants next to historic buildings and fish processing plants.
-Newport has two lighthouses — the original lighthouse, which is on Yaquina Bay, and also a second lighthouse built in the late 1800s, north of town, located on Yaquina Head.
+Newport, Oregon, which borders the Pacific Ocean and the large Yaquina Bay, combines many things into one remarkable place.
+The Historical Bayfront area is an active working waterfront and home to one of Oregon's biggest commercial fishing fleets.
+It is also an intriguing cultural district, with shops, art galleries, chowder houses, and restaurants next to historic buildings and fish processing plants.
+Newport has two lighthouses — the original lighthouse on Yaquina Bay and a second lighthouse built in the late 1800s, north of town, located on Yaquina Head.
 The Yaquina Head Lighthouse, at 93 feet tall, is the tallest active lighthouse in Oregon.

 Todd Davidson Headshot.JPG